SIRI1023/Newsify_webApp/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or feedback, please reach out at [shri23.govvala@gmail.com].
+For any questions or feedback, please reach out at [shri23.govvala@gmail.com.